Out of the Blue

 Few commercial companies offered health insurance then.
 They were afraid they wouldn’t make enough money.
 Just like now, Blue Cross and Blue Shield put people before profits.

-The beginning of the Blues in Michigan
+The beginning of Blue Cross in Michigan

 These affordable, prepaid insurance plans quickly became popular around the country.
 They came to Michigan starting in 1938, when the Michigan Society for Group Hospitalization formed.
 A plan for doctors’ services was also in the works.
 It would be called the Michigan Medical Service.